The Companies We Keep: Politics and Inclusion in Hunting

 In my view, it is not enough for companies to state on their websites that they are committed to the values of hunting or to representing hunters.
 If conservation is political and dependent on action by dedicated individuals who are part of a community, I want to see outdoors companies demonstrate this commitment with action.

 I would like to see more companies take an active stand to support a fully inclusive hunting community.
 We need to challenge the culture of passivity in which hunters and hunting companies have found themselves sitting comfortably concerning difficult and important social-political issues.
 We need to push companies to take a position and express their values publicly.

-In a 2018 article published in Gear Junkie, hunter and conservationist Nicole Qualtieri reviewed Kuiu’s then-new women’s line.
+In a 2018 article published in Gear Junkie, Nicole Qualtieri reviewed Kuiu’s then-new women’s line.

 It is troubling to me that Men’s Journal would even print this statement.
 It is troubling that Kuiu’s founder found it acceptable to explicitly exclude women from his company and culture.
 Kuiu deliberately positioned themselves as a company that values women less than men.
 This is not a commitment to the values on which the hunting community says it is built.